About the Student Grant Program

 Examples of unacceptable uses of grant funds include:

-- Projects required for a course or academic curriculum
+- Projects required for a course or academic curriculum such as a dissertation or thesis

 - Operating budget for Johns Hopkins University recognized student groups